easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.1.6 May 1, 2015 =

-* Fix: Fancy pagination feature works correctly when used in shortcodes on home page.
+* Fix: Fancy pagination paging works correctly when shortcodes used on home page.
+* Fix: Wrapped new pagination feature in esc_url to prevent vulnerability.
+* Fix: Corrected sorting by price when using shortcodes.
+Note: Rental sorting works on post_type="rental" in all shortcodes.
 * Tweak: Added rental rate view for text entry of rental rates for REAXML compatibility.
-* Fix: Wrapped new pagination feature in esc_url to prevent vulnerability.
+* Tweak: Corrected admin display columns and edit listing pages for better display on mobile devices.

 = 2.1.5 April 25, 2015 =